isomerpages/nlb-biblioasia/pages/test2.md

 I feel like I can almost hear the clank of the conveyor belt.
 You feel the dust in the air.
 You know, you smell the salty sea.
 I mean, your description of the natural landscape and just the environment in general is just amazing.
 Can you tell us about the research you did on environmental history?

 Rachel
 Yeah.
-Well, they are amazing environmental historians working in Singapore, I had the good fortune to link up with a professor at NUS named Tim Bernard, who has written a number of amazing books, one of them, which isn't directly linked to this, but was an anthology titled <i>Nature Contained</i>.
+Well, they are amazing environmental historians working in Singapore, I had the good fortune to link up with a professor at NUS named Tim Barnard, who has written a number of amazing books, one of them, which isn't directly linked to this, but was an anthology titled [<i>Nature Contained</i>](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148897).
 That's a wonderful book with a series of essays about environmental history in Singapore.
 And also speaking to other experts on like, mangroves, the mangrove development and swamps that used to be here.
 I spoke with a geography professor, also at NUS about the shifting coastlines.
 And one of the facts I learned there, which I didn't know, was that the famous temple in Telok Ayer is a sea temple.
 And the reason for that is the coast used to be there.
 And so they would bless the boats before they set off.
 But that's mind boggling to me, because it's like, it's in the middle of the CBD now.
 And so really speaking to the professors and other experts in this field about those specifics was really helpful in my research.

 Gek Han
 And one of the many things I appreciate about your book is that you showed the nuances of moving into HDB apartments.
 It's not black and white.
 Like some characters like it, some don't.
 Some move because of the children.
 And in your research, do you get a sense that it was a generational divide?